On the Robustness of Vision Transformers to Adversarial Examples: Introduction

 \section{Introduction}

 For vision tasks, convolutional neural networks (CNNs)~\cite{LeCunCNN} are the de facto architecture~\cite{xie2020selftraining, Kolesnikov_2020}.
 On the other hand, in natural language processing (NLP), attention-based transformers are one of the most commonly used models~\cite{vaswani2017attention}.
 Based on the success of transformers in NLP, various works have attempted to apply self-attention (both with and without CNNs) to image processing tasks ~\cite{Carion_2020, wang2020axial}.
-In particular, in~\cite{dosovitskiy2021an} they propose training self-attention transformers by processing the image in patches.
-The training in~\cite{dosovitskiy2021an} is unique in that they first train the transformer on the dataset ImageNet-21K (or JFT) before training on a smaller dataset to achieve near state-of-the-art results on ImageNet, CIFAR-10 and CIFAR-100.
+In particular, in~\cite{dosovitskiy2021an}, the training of self-attention transformers is achieved by processing the image in patches.
+The training in~\cite{dosovitskiy2021an} is unique in that the transformer is first trained on the dataset ImageNet-21K (or JFT) before training on a smaller dataset, to achieve near state-of-the-art results on ImageNet, CIFAR-10 and CIFAR-100.
 These types of transformers are referred to as Vision Transformers (ViT)~\cite{dosovitskiy2021an}.
 It is important to note that the same kind of training regime can be applied to CNNs.
 In~\cite{Kolesnikov_2020}, they also propose training on a large dataset (ImageNet-21K or JFT) and fine tuning on a smaller dataset.
-Using this approach, they are also able to train CNNs to achieve state-of-the-art results on ImageNet, CIFAR-10 and CIFAR-100.
-CNNs that are trained in this manner are referred to as Big Transfer Models (BiT-M)~\cite{Kolesnikov_2020}.
+Using this approach, CNNs are also able to achieve state-of-the-art results on ImageNet, CIFAR-10 and CIFAR-100.
+CNNs trained in this manner are referred to as Big Transfer Models (BiT-M)~\cite{Kolesnikov_2020}.

 While CNNs are popular for vision tasks, they are not without deficiencies.
 It has been widely documented that CNNs are vulnerable to adversarial examples~\cite{szegedy2014intriguing,goodfellow2014explaining}.
 Adversarial examples are benign input images to which small perturbations are added.
 This perturbation causes the CNN to misclassify the image with high confidence.
 Broadly speaking, an attacker creates an adversarial example using one of two threat models.
 Under a white-box adversary~\cite{carlini2019evaluating}, the attacker has access to the CNN’s parameters (architecture and trained weights).
 The adversary can directly obtain gradient information from the model to create an adversarial example.
 The other type of threat is a black-box adversary.
 In this scenario, the attacker does not know the CNN’s parameters or architecture but can repeatedly query the CNN, or build their own synthetic CNN to estimate gradient information and generate adversarial examples.